 What Comes After New York Legalization?

-Lepore said that while MRTA is a good bill, the burdensome regulations could benefit the large Multi-State Operators (MSOs) to the disadvantage of small business people.
+Lepore said that while MRTA is a good bill, the burdensome regulations could benefit the large Multi-State Operators (MSOs).
+That would be to the disadvantage of small business people.

 The issue now is the Office of Cannabis Management (OCM) which will be housed under the State’s Liquor Department.
 There will be a Cannabis Control Board of five people, including the Executive director of the agency.
 Three will be appointed by the Governor based on his, and the legislature will name to people.
 The Governor’s appointees have to be Senate confirmed.
 There will also be a 14-person Advisory Board.

-There are a lot of concerns around who will be running the program and in influencing it.
+There are a lot of concerns about who will be running the program and influencing it.
 Cuomo’s Assistant Counsel Axel Bernabe, whom activists praised, is likely to be part of the process, though it’s unclear where.

 Lepore published a letter widely distributed saying Birenbaum’s “policies are widely known within the industry to encourage predatory practices, monopolization, and further systemic racism.”

 After examining Birenbaum’s tenure regulating cannabis in Rhode Island, the letter says it revealed a history of aggressive tactics, including the use of law enforcement openly hostile to medical cannabis patients to carry out compliance.

 “This is truly worrisome as one of the revered foundations of justice within our law’s intent is to break the pattern of re-criminalization of cannabis patients and consumers,” Lepore said.